 X—Non-attendance and No basis for grade

 Pass/No Pass Grading Options

 The online Class Schedule identifies courses as offered under the differentiated or undifferentiated option.
 Students electing the undifferentiated grade option when it is offered are graded pass or no pass.
-In the majority of instances, a pass grade is equated to a C- grade or better (some departments accept only C or better).
-Please check with the department.
+In the majority of instances, a pass grade is equated to a C- grade or better, although some departments may differ.
+(NOTE: At the graduate course level the equivalent of a B- grade or better is required to earn a grade of P).
 Pass/No Pass grades are not used in computing a student’s GPA.
 A maximum of 45 credits graded P may be applied toward Portland State’s baccalaureate degree.
 Students elect grade options for specific courses during the registration period.
 Grading options may not be changed after the seventh week of the term.
 The undifferentiated grade option may not be used to repeat a course previously taken for differentiated grade or for major requirements in some departments.

 Students do not have a right to receive/demand an Incomplete grade.
 The option of assigning an Incomplete grade is at the discretion of the instructor when the following criteria are met.